winwiz1/crisp-react/README.md

 - Creating an original content that meets Google requirements (e.g. [avoid duplicate](https://developers.google.com/search/docs/advanced/guidelines/duplicate-content) content etc.) and adding it to your website.

 ### Groundwork
+This sub-section uses Cloudflare Workers to achieve SEO for a React app that was split into more than one SPA.

+Regardless of the build type (full stack or Jamstack), there is no need to use Workers if you have one SPA only and your SPA customisation block is identical to the one shown at the beginning of [that](#usage---jamstack) section.

+Therefore use Workers as described below if you already have more than one SPA or are planning to have several SPAs in the future.
+Otherwise skip this sub-section and proceed to the [next](#requesting-to-be-indexed) one.

 #### Full Stack Build
 * Create a Cloudflare Worker (in simple terms it's a cloud function) by visiting [workers.new](https://workers.new) and replace the auto-generated code with the content of [this](https://github.com/winwiz1/crisp-react/blob/master/deployments/cloudflare/worker-fullstack.js) file.
 Modify the Worker Customisation block at the top of the code by following suggestions in the comments and click on the "Save and Deploy" button.
 * Unmap the worker from the `*.workers.dev` domain it was automatically deployed to.
 Map it to your custom domain or subdomain instead to ensure the Worker is invoked to handle each request.
 For example, the Worker for the full stack demo [website](https://crisp-react.winwiz1.com) was mapped to the path `crisp-react.winwiz1.com/*`.